The four ASD assessments

 This was the first ASD algorithm implemented in the 3di, around 2004.
 Its scoring is based on 134 questions.
 The corresponding route is ASD_extended (ICD-10).

-This original 3di assessment was published in The developmental, dimensional and diagnostic interview (3di): a novel computerized assessment for autism spectrum disorders.
+This original 3di assessment was published in The developmental, dimensional and diagnostic interview (3di): a novel computerized assessment for autism spectrum disorders and is the most widely translated and validated version in languages other than English.

-In current 3di versions, if you still want to see ICD-10 report components, visit the Preferences form.
-The output of this algorithm appears only in the extended Word report, and not in the brief Word report.
-In the extended Word report the corresponding tables appear under the heading ICD-10 ASD.
+In current 3di versions, if you want to run this assessment, you will have to choose to include its scoring tables in the report via the Preferences form.
+The output of this algorithm appears only in the extended report, under the heading ICD-10 ASD.
+It does not appear in the brief report.

 2. ICD-10 brief